PLominskaya/LSML2/README.md

    - Test the model's performance on the provided test set and assess final metrics like accuracy.

 5. Tracking:
-   - Use Weights & Biases (WandB) for logging training metrics (NOT REALIZED), validation performance, and saving the best models.
+   - Use Weights & Biases (WandB) for logging training metrics, validation performance, and saving the best models.

+6. Serving:
+   - Use Python API to serve the project.

 ---